 Case Study: Intentional Software in Healthcare

 In this chapter we will investigate using Domain Specific Languages for business professionals.
 We will use technology from Intentional Software and use one of their projects in the healthcare domain as a case study.
-Intentional Software was one of the first companies to create a language workbench, but their focus has been on business professionals and less on programmers as user for the DSLs.
+Intentional Software was one of the first companies to create a language workbench, but their focus has been on business professionals and less on programmers as users for the DSLs.
 Business professionals are often the source of domain knowledge.
 Today this knowledge has to be captured and explained to software engineers for it to be actionable.
 Agile principles help bridge this gap, but this communication gap remains the biggest obstacle in software development today.
 DSLs for business professionals have the potential to bridge this gap.

 The project challenge

-This case study describes an application where domain knowledge is captured and maintained directly from the domain experts using DSLs, validated at the domain level, and used for code generation to a final application.
-The domain is tele-health where patients with chronic diseases like diabetes, hypertension or obesity are staying at home, and are provided daily recommendations based on observed values on key various daily measurements of the patient.
+This case study describes an application where domain knowledge is captured and maintained directly by the domain experts using DSLs, validated at the domain level, and used for code generation to a final application.
+The domain is tele-health where patients with chronic diseases like diabetes, hypertension or obesity are staying at home, and are provided daily recommendations based on observed values on various daily measurements of the patient.
 A medical professional has defined what values to observe for what patient, and the rules for the daily individual recommendations based on those values.
 The input from the patient in the home is provided through sensors, medical devices and patient interactions with the system through mobile devices, set top boxes or web interfaces.
 The system needs to scale to multiple health care providers that will have different set of criteria’s for different patients.

 This application was first developed using a traditional approach where domain knowledge was captured in big Excel documents that encoded the physician’s rules.
 A typical rule looked like this: